 Focus Utopia.
 I haven’t listened to these expensive headphones myself, but several people I know and trust rank them as some of the very best headphones on the market today.
 While I am sure they are excellent, nothing makes me believe that I would like them more that the HD800 or Stax -007/009.

-Mr. Speakers Headphones.
+Dan Clarke Audio (used to be called Mr. Speakers Headphones).
 They have a number of headphones at a variety price-point.
 If I was looking for new headphones they would be on my short list.

 Audeze makes a number of headphones.
 I think they are a bit heavy: in they way they feel on my head and in their tonal balance.
 I found the models I tried were uncomfortable after extended listening.
 When it comes to sound quality, I found Audeze headphones had great bass, but I they are missing crystal clear midrange, and open treble, and speed / detail I desire.
 There are many people who love these headphones.